 HB – In the 1920’s the manager of St. Austell’s Brewery in Cornwall was called Hester, she was referred to as a witch…. very inspirational..!

 What is your favourite thing about whisky?

 HB- The science behind it.

-KR- There are so many different styles, so many different things to chose.
+KR- There are so many different styles and so many different things to choose.
 Also, there is always something new.

 What is your favourite place in the distillery?